vishnubob/pycon2016/presentation/presentation.md

 ```

 Note:
 My favorite feature of SVG are paths.
 A path is simply a list of connected line segments that are used to build complex ploygons.
-Segments can be straight or curved with control points.
-The path is defined by a string of characters.
-It breaks up up into single letter commands like 'M' for "move" or "L" for line and then two or more numbers that represent coordinates.
+A path segments can be straight line or curved spline with control points.
+Within the SVG document, the path is defined by a string of characters.
+The path is broken up into single letter commands like 'M' for "move" or "L" for line and then two or more numbers that represent coordinates.
 You can do a lot with just circles and squares, but paths allow us to build incredibly complex shapes.
 In this example, I just rattled off a few random points to make this squiggly line.

 # END #
 <section data-background-image="images/box_plain.jpg" />

 Note:
 For this talk, I wrote a python program to generate a laser cuttable cube that uses finger joints.
 Even though this design is 2D, when put together like a puzzle, it produces a 3D shape.
 The program is a few hundred lines, so we won't be able to discuss it in its entirety, but we will examine the geometry of the cube, and how to translate this into code.
-This entire program is available at my GitHub repository for this talk.
+This entire program is available at my GitHub repository for this talk, and I have brought examples to show folks.
+Most of the examples I brought will be also be auctioned off at the PyLadies auction.

 # END #

 <section data-background-image="images/example_box.svg" />

 Note:
 This is what one of the generated designs looks like, and is sent verbatim to the laser cutting control software.
+You can see the layout of the design packs the faces close together to minimize the overall waste.

 # END #